isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 **First look: BigQuery ML.**

 Exciting news!
 Google has just released a beta feature in BigQuery: Machine Learning (ML)!
 There are two availble model types, linear and logistic.
-The first, linear regression, models a continuous variable given a selection of variables, both catagorical (US postal code) and numeric (height and weight).
+The first, linear regression, models a continuous variable given a selection of variables, both categorical
+(*eg* US postal code) and numeric (*eg* height or weight).
 The second, logistic regression, models a binary label given some variables.
-This is used for classification between two groups, which in past
+This is used for classification between two groups, which we have used extensively in this blog.
-Query-of-the-Months we've used extensively.
-An example of groups we created had features like 'has a mutation in GATA3 or not'.
+An example of groups we created had features like 'does or does not have a mutation in GATA3'.
 Even better, the logistic regression is regularized!
-We have both `L1 and L2 regularization available <https://developers.google.com/machine-learning/crash-course/regularization-for-sparsity/l1-regularization>`_.
+We have both `L1 and L2 regularization available <https://developers.google.com/machine-learning/crash-course/regularization-for-sparsity/l1-regularization>`_,
-Since we have both L1 and L2 regularization, it seems to be an similar to an implementation of elasticnet.
+which makes it similar to an implementation of elasticnet.

 In the following examples, I'm going to be working in the BigQuery web interface, but it's also possible to train and apply these models using the command line tool (bq), the REST API, and from a scripting language (R or python).

-The introductory documentation is found `here <https://cloud.google.com/bigquery/docs/bigqueryml-intro>`_.
+The introductory documentation can be found `here <https://cloud.google.com/bigquery/docs/bigqueryml-intro>`_.

 Something people are always concerned about: how much does it cost?!
 Well, from reading the docs, at this time (July 2018) pricing is still under development.
 But essentially it's similar to any other query.
 You're charged according to how much data is processed in training the model